Kraanter/PeopleParty/backend/readme.md

 # People Party Backend

 This is the c++ project of the People Party backend!
-This project uses CMake, CTest and doctest.
-Tests are written using the doctest testing framework and they should be ran using CTest (but you can also just run the test executable).
+This project uses CMake, Conan and doctest.
+Tests are written using the doctest testing framework.
-All dependencies should be automatically imported by the CMake so it should be easy to get started.
+All dependencies should be automatically installed and imported by Conan so it should be easy to get started.

 ## Getting started